 These days, switching off can seem almost alien.
-The idea of simply whiling away the hours nestled among a million cushions, with the biggest fluffy blanket you've ever seen and your favourite PJs, is something many can only dream of.
+The idea of simply whiling away the hours doing nothing is something that many can now only dream of.

-It's a well known fact that the cold winter months, which bring long nights and very little sunlight can have detrimental affects on your health.
-With mental health issues such as Seasonal Affective Disorder (SAD) on the rise, it's important to ensure we look after ourselves - and doing so doesn't have to be costly or time consuming, either.
+It's a well known fact that the cold winter months, which bring long nights and very little sunlight, can have detrimental effects on your health.
+With mental health issues such as Seasonal Affective Disorder (SAD) on the rise, it's important to ensure we look after ourselves - and doing so doesn't need to be costly or time consuming, either.

 As a result of this need for change, cultural phenomena such as the Danish art of Hygge and celebrity decluttering expert, Marie Kondo, have drawn attention to what a difference our homes and in particular, interior decor, can make to our health and well-being.

-So, we've put together this fact-based infographic that's loaded with information about how we need to be more conscious of our busy lives and what we can do to introduce some much needed calm this winter time.
+So, we've put together this fact-based infographic that's loaded with information to think about, including how we need to be more conscious of our busy lives and what we can do to introduce some much needed calm this winter time.

 It's said that the average working week is now around 60 hours, and working 100 hours a week isn't uncommon.
 In the UK, this equates to the same number of hours that miners worked before working week limits were introduced in the mid-twentieth century.